Software co. Intertrust accuses Apple of infringing patents

+NEW YORKHSBC Holdings Plc has partnered with Silicon Valley-based artificial intelligence startup Ayasdi Inc to automate some of its compliance processes in a bid to become more efficient.

-Intertrust Technologies Corp, a software firm owned by a group that includes Sony Corp (6758.T) and Royal Philips Electronics (PHG.AS), said on Wednesday it has sued Apple Inc (AAPL.O) for infringing 15 patents relating to security.
+Intertrust Technologies Corp, a software firm owned by a group that includes Sony Corp and Royal Philips Electronics, said on Wednesday it has sued Apple Inc for infringing 15 patents relating to security.

 The lawsuit covers devices such as the iPhone and iPad, Mac computers and laptops, Apple TV and services including iTunes, iCloud and the Apple App Store, Intertrust said in a statement that gave no dollar figure associated with the lawsuit.